Ralston's new city administrator may leave job after less than 3 weeks

 Hoppe spent about 12 years as chief of staff to former Lincoln Mayor Chris Beutler, a Democrat.
 He has also drafted bills for senators in the Nebraska Legislature.

-Board member Sean Flowerday, a Democrat, told the Lincoln Journal Star that a lot of Lincoln's growth can be attributed to Hoppe's work in the mayor's office.
-Flowerday said he has seen Hoppe work in a bipartisan way at the city and state level.
+Board member Sean Flowerday, a Democrat, told the Lincoln Journal Star that a lot of Lincoln’s growth can be attributed to Hoppe’s work in the Mayor’s Office.
+Flowerday said he has seen Hoppe work in a bipartisan way at the city and state levels.

 The board worked with an Oregon consulting firm to find candidates for the position, Schorr said.
 The firm eventually suggested increasing the salary range for the position, she said.